-They saw trade reviving, after years of desponding; and to save their masters from the charge of ignorance and themselves from the edium of discom- of the multitude, and this prevented anything apfiture, they have originated a resolution! aye, a proaching to a riot or disturbance.
-One millowner, revolution !!
-It deserves the name, for already has society been paralised and life destroyed.
-In this emergency your Conference elected for the purpose Banks' Mill.
-At this time a few of the 17th Lancers of revising the organization of the Chartist body, arrived, accompanied by two of the Messrs. had no alternative but to turn all attention to the League Revolution.
-Our language was cool and temperate; our unanimity was complete; while our in one vast body on the military, which only numpromptitude and courage will, I trust, be evinced bered thirteen privates and one superior officer. in our address, which will be read throughout the land.
+The mill in question is known by the name of emergency your Conference elected for the purpose Banks' Mill.
+At this time a few of the 17th Lancers of revising the organ zation of the Chartist body, arrived, accompanied by two of the Messrs. had no alternative but to turn all attention to the Eyres, of Armley.
+The Riot Act was read, and a few minutes allowed for the people to disperse. and grasping their bludgeons firmly, exclaimed, "we temperate; our unanimity was complete; while our in one vast body on the military, which only numpremptitude and courage will, I trust, be evinced bered thirteen privates and one superior officer. in our address, which will be read throughout the Seeing the vast superiority of numbers, the soldiers give car to my counsel, and especially when that whence they had at first set cut. zonadon the cause when danger threatened.